sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 - Log infrastructure changes using CloudTrail, and set up alerts.

-- Prevent people from directly invoking the Step Function and from passing the function role to arbitrary functions.
+- Prevent people from directly invoking the Step Function.

 - Separate production workloads.
 Although this tool only stops databases that _AWS_ is starting after they've been stopped for 7 days, the Step Function